awsdocs/aws-storagegateway-user-guide/doc_source/GettingStartedCreateFileShare.md

 + An SMB file share with limited access\.
 Only certain domain users and groups that you specify are allowed access \(white listed\)\.
 Users and groups can also be denied access \(black listed\)\.
 + An SMB file share with guest access\.
 Any users who can provide the guest password get access to this file share\.
 **Note**
 File shares exported through the gateway for NFS file shares support POSIX permissions\.
-For SMB file shares, you can use Access Control Lists \(ACLs\) to manage permissions on files and folders in your file share\.
+For SMB file shares, you can use access control lists \(ACLs\) to manage permissions on files and folders in your file share\.
 For more information, see [Using Microsoft Windows ACLs to Control Access to an SMB File Share](smb-acl.md)\.

 A file gateway can host one or more file shares of different types\.
 You can have multiple NFS and SMB file shares on a file gateway\.